14-825-GenAI-and-LLM/course-project-Srishti-Chouhan/README.md

 ## Files

-- [a link](https://github.com/14-825-GenAI-and-LLM/course-project-Srishti-Chouhan/blob/main/application.py): Code file for the app
+- [application.py](https://github.com/14-825-GenAI-and-LLM/course-project-Srishti-Chouhan/blob/main/application.py): Code file for the app

 This file contains the code for Streamlit web application that utilizes the OpenWeatherMap API and Vertex AI models namely gemini-pro and text-bison(@001) to display current weather information and weather forecasts for a selected city, and uses LangChain to generate descriptive responses based on templates for weather-related prompts.

-- **models_eval.ipynb**: Code for comparing the two models
+- [models_eval.ipynb](https://github.com/14-825-GenAI-and-LLM/course-project-Srishti-Chouhan/blob/main/models_eval.ipynb): Code for comparing the two models

 This notebook contains the code for evaluating the two language models (text-bison and gemini-pro) using gpt-4 through prompts, obtaining scores for their responses, and for generating a radar plot comparing their performance across various dimensions, providing a fine-grained assessment.